Agriculture in Colombia: Pre-Columbian agriculture

 Indigenous peoples in Colombia were the first to process plants and animals to produce food.
-The indigenous peoples had developed techniques to plant numerous plants for their feeding and to produce houses and ornaments.
+The indigenous peoples had developed techniques to plant numerous plants for food and to produce houses and ornaments.
 Predominantly the indigenous people cultivated maize and managed the Colombian climate and geography to develop planting technique using terraces.
 Many other plants were first cultivated in Colombia such as tomatoes, avocados, guavas, chilli peppers, manioc and prickly pear were all cultivated as additional food resources, while rubber trees and cotton plants were useful for making cultural products like latex balls and clothing.

-The indigenous people also were avid hunters and consumed processed local fauna, predominantly deer, rabbits, snails, fishes and birds.
-The indigenous also cultivated grass to use as roofs for their houses, and fique fiber to saw their clothing and artifacts.
+The indigenous people also were avid hunters and consumed processed local fauna, predominantly deer, rabbits, snails, fish and birds.
+The indigenous also cultivated grass to use as roofs for their houses, and fique fiber to sew their clothing and artifacts.
 They also cultivated coca and marijuana for ceremonial purposes and local fruits and vegetables like yuca and potato for their diet.